ariemic/world-wise/README.md

 - react with javascript
 - react router for page navigation
-- redux for remote state menagement
 - react leaflet for map display and picking position actions
-- tailwind CSS for styling
+- css modules for styling

 ## How is it look?